Jul 21 2008

 A change in style

 If you’ve just recently stopped by the Road 2 Graduation blog then you will have noticed that there’s been a couple of changes.
 We’ve changed the top banner to be a little more attractive to everyone visiting the blog.
 This was won in a contest over at onlinecashflow.org and I’m very grateful for the work that Jeremy has put in to the banner, as well as with all my changes to the original design.
-If you’re looking for some great money making tips, then please head over to onlinecashflow.org, and you are probably best to sign up to his RSS feed to keep updated with what’s going on over there.
+If you’re looking for some great money making tips, then please head over to onlinecashflow.org to keep updated with what’s going on over there.

 I’ve also managed to get my favicon up onto the site: